Written by Avantika Gaur · Published February 16, 2026 · Updated April 16, 2026 · 18 min read

 Can I claim metro rates for 6 months and non-metro for 6 months in the same financial year?

 Yes, absolutely!
 HRA exemption is calculated on a month-by-month basis.
-If you work 6 months in Mumbai (metro) and 6 months in Pune (non-metro), you calculate exemption separately for each period using the applicable 50% or 40% rate, then add them up for your total annual exemption.
+If you work 6 months in Mumbai (metro) and 6 months in Jaipur (non-metro), you calculate exemption separately for each period using the applicable 50% or 40% rate, then add them up for your total annual exemption.
 This is common for employees who get transferred or change jobs mid-year.

 Does living in NCR cities like Gurgaon or Noida qualify for metro HRA rates?